inesjpedro/code-test-data-science/README.md

 ## Possible Improvements

-In this section we refer some possible improvements to this task if we were given more time to work on it.
+In this section, we refer possible improvements to this task if we were given more time to work on it.
 As we have a small dataset, our suggestions are all related to feature engineering (and not regarding the model), namely